arenaxr/arena-docs/content/overview/dev-guide.md

 ## Clients and Scene Callbacks

 As a web browser user of the ARENA, you are connecting to the ARENA MQTT broker as one client connection, in which you are publishing your "camera" perspective as you move, and subscribing to changes in other objects and other users' "camera" moves.
-Every time you run a Python program you are also connecting to the broker as another client connection, in which the above program published a message creating a box, and also subscribes you other users "camera" moves, and objects.
+Every time you run a Python program you are also connecting to the broker as another client connection, in which the above program publishes a message creating a box, and also subscribes you to other users' "camera" moves, and objects.

 Let's try observing some of those other messages but adding the following code to your Python program.
 Add the `scene_callback` function, and also alter your `arena.init()` call, to accept the new callback and allow you to observe all the messages you have subscribed to in this scene.